DevWWang/MusicSynthesizerControlDisplay/README.md

-# MusicSynthesizerControlDisplay
+# Music Synthesizer Control Display
-Design and implement a music synthesizer system on the Arrow SoC Board
+Design and implement a music synthesizer system on the Arrow SoC Board using C and C++

 ### Requirements for Hard Processor Systmem Design
 #### MIDI Controller